 THE LOBSTER (2015)

 The Lobster is a terrific film, a wonderfully written, funny yet totally bonkers story.
-However it’s also a bit of a mind melter.
+However as movies go it’s also a bit of a mind melter.
 It’s centred around David, played superbly by Colin Farrell, who lives in a dystopian society where single people have just 45 days to find love with a partner or face being turned into an animal, of their choice we hasten to add.
 Logically David has chosen to become a lobster should he fail in his quest, mainly because he’s a good swimmer.

 Set in a hotel for the unlucky in love, these soon to be animals must obey a strict set of rules, whilst actively seeking out a partner, from there on in it’s a weird and wonderful exploration of society’s obsession with finding ‘the one,’ the consequences of singledom – and the relationship of happiness to either.
 Not to mention the role of indignity of not following through with cultural pressures.
 After failed attempts at faking happiness with some of the hotels guests, David plots his escape, where he happens upon the loners, or single people who live in the nearby forest.